mstksg/inCode/copy/entries/five-point-haskell-1.md

 shifts.
 It is long overdue to clarify exactly the mindset on which we approach and define "good" coding principles.

-In [this series][Five-Point Haskell] we set to establish a five-point unified framework of the "Typed Functional Programming" (and Haskell-derived) programming philosophy aimed to create code that is maintainable, correct, long-lasting, extensible, and beautiful to write and work with.
-These points will attempt to dispel thought leader sound-bytes that have become all too popular on Twitter --- "heresies", if you may --- and clarifying the tried and true refutations and guiding rules.
+In [this series][Five-Point Haskell], let's set out to establish a five-point unified framework of the "Typed Functional Programming" (and Haskell-derived) programming philosophy aimed to create code that is maintainable, correct, long-lasting, extensible, and beautiful to write and work with.
+These points will attempt to dispel thought leader sound-bytes that have become all too popular on Twitter --- "heresies", if you may.

 [Five-Point Haskell]: https://blog.jle.im/entries/series/+five-point-haskell.html